nilsmagnus/wsdl2java/README.md

 wsdl2java
 =========

-Gradle plugin for generating java from wsdl/xsd
+Gradle plugin for generating java from wsdl/xsd, using cxf under the hood and the same options as the maven wsdl-2-java plugin from apache-cxf.

-# About
-## Author
-Nils Larsgård.

-## Issues
+### Issues
 If you have any issues with the plugin, please file an issue at github, https://github.com/nilsmagnus/wsdl2java/issues

-## Contribution
+### Contribution
 Contributions are welcome as long as they are sane.

-## CXF
+### CXF
-This library uses the apache-cxf tools to do the actual work.
+This plugin uses the apache-cxf tools to do the actual work.

-# Usage
+## Usage

 To use this plugin, you must
 - modify your buildscript to have dependencies to the plugin